The data acquisition system of the MotoE

 The data visualization software is the DoData, developed directly by Dell'Orto.
 Data transfer from the Data Logger occurs when the bike returns to the pits while real-time transmission is prohibited by the Dorna regulation.

-During the 2019 season, Dell'Orto developed some processing of the signals coming from the sensors installed on the bike.
+Starting from the 2019 season, Dell'Orto has developed some processing of the signals coming from the sensors installed on the bike.
 The most important of these is the extent of the rear tire slip.
-The calculation is made using the rotation speed data of the front and rear tires, the size and geometric profile of the two tires and the angle of inclination of the motorcycle.
+The calculation is made using the rotation speed data of the front and rear tires, the size and geometric profile of the two tires and the inclination angle of the motorcycle.

-To learn more about Dell'Orto, his commitment in MotoE and the objectives related to electric mobility, you can click here.
+To learn more about Dell'Orto, his commitment in MotoE and the objectives related to electric mobility, you can click Thu.